A sprawling network of U.S. government-financed groups sends cash to thousands of Cuban democracy activists, journalists and dissidents each year.

 Not included in the 54 are groups that receive secret funding.
 The State Department, USAID and NED all report having “undisclosed” or “miscellaneous” contractors whose names aren’t revealed.

 Subcontractors are another big unknown.
-Large NGOs receive grants of $1 and up, and routinely hire subcontractors, but their names aren’t made public.
+Large NGOs receive grants of $1 million and up, and routinely hire subcontractors, but their names aren’t made public.

 Another mystery is how many Cubans receive money from U.S. financed-organizations.
 Tax records give meager clues.
 In 2018, for instance, the Directorio Democrático Cubano reported paying 746 “employees, agents and independent contractors” a total of $103,647.